carbonem/carbonem.github.io/index.markdown

 ## Short Bio

-* I'm an Associate Professor at the [Computer Science Department](https://wiki.itu.dk/computerscience/index.php/Main_Page), [IT University of Copenhagen](https://www.itu.dk) and member of the [Programming, Logics and Semantics](https://pls.itu.dk) research group and the [Center of
+* I'm a Professor at the [Computer Science Department](https://wiki.itu.dk/computerscience/index.php/Main_Page), [IT University of Copenhagen](https://www.itu.dk) and member of the [Programming, Logics and Semantics](https://pls.itu.dk) research group and the [Center of